The History of PU and the Brands That Define It

 ~The Story of Pickup Designer Seth Lover~

-In the 1950s, as the electric guitar burst onto the music scene, guitarists shared a common frustration: “hum,” a noise that grew louder the more they turned up the volume.
+In the 1950s, as the electric guitar burst onto the music scene, guitarists shared a common frustration: “hum,” a noise that grew louder as the volume increased.

 There was one engineer who put an end to this inescapable fate and shaped the history of guitar sound that followed.
 His name was Seth Lover.